 Hartwell University is in compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973 and the Individuals with Disabilities Education Act (IDEA).
-If students have a qualified disability under these acts, including intellectual disabilities, they may contact the Hartwell University Student Services office at support@hartwell-education.org to request any reasonable accommodations they may need.
+If students have a qualified disability under these acts, including intellectual disabilities, they may contact the Hartwell University Student Services office at student.services@hartwell-education.org to request any reasonable accommodations they may need.

-Along with their request, they should email supporting medical documentation of their disability to registrar@hartwell-education.org.
+Along with their request, students are required to submit supporting medical documentation of their disability to student.services@hartwell-education.org.
 While relevant faculty members may be informed about accommodations that have been granted to a student with a disability, all personal documentation related to that disability is kept confidential, as with all student records, and is accessible only by authorized administrators and staff.